NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 - :code:``model.dataset.data_dir``: path to the directory that containes :code:``model.test_ds.text_file`` and :code:``model.test_ds.labels_file``

 During evaluation of the :code:``test_ds``, the script generates two classification reports: one for capitalization task and another one for punctuation task.
-This classification reports include the following metrics:
+This classification report includes the following metrics:

 - :code:``Precision``
 - :code:``Recall``